adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 ### Edge extension details <!-- omit in toc -->
 For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).

 Notice that the Lifecycle APIs rely on the developer to place them in the proper iOS app lifecycle functions (as seen in `SceneDelegate.swift`); that is, iOS has built-in functions that are called by the operating system that give the app notices that it is about to enter an active state, or go into a background state, etc. A proper Lifecycle extension implementation requires that the developer places the API calls in the required iOS lifecycle functions.
-See the full guide on [implementing Lifecycle](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/lifecycle).
+See the full guide on [implementing Lifecycle](https://developer.adobe.com/client-sdks/documentation/mobile-core/lifecycle/).

 ### 4. Run app
 In Xcode:
 1. Set the app target (**1**) to **EdgeTutorialApp** (if not already).
-2. Choose which destination device (**2**) to run it on (either simulator or physical device, in this case it is set to the iPhone 13 Pro simulator).
+2. Choose which destination device (**2**) to run it on (either iPhone simulator or physical device).
 3. Select the play button (**3**).

 <img src="../Assets/edge-send-event-tutorial/client-side/xcode-install-app.png" alt="Creating a new session in Assurance step 1" width="1100"/>